mdouglass/deployment-status/README.md

 ## Building

-First build Typescript with `npm run build`.
-Then package to a single JS file with `npm run pack`.
-The `pack` step uses `ncc`(https://github.com/zeit/ncc) as specified in the Typescript GitHub Actions template.
+Build everything with `npm run all`.

 ## Testing